Deep Past 5 . Chilling Out

 If you are interested in seeing this stuff with someone who can explain it all, you could try and visit the Sand Pit in Buckingham.
 See: Bucks Geology

 Another memento of the frozen tundra is many of the 'dry' or river-less valleys that are common in the chalk hills.
-Water will normally sink through exposed chalk, but when the ground is frozen it can flow on the surface and cut valleys in the way that rivers normally do.
-Later, when the ground warms up, those streams sink through the porous chalk and disappear.
+This was covered in my post on 'The Chalk'.
 Good examples are common enough and can be readily identified from an OS Map.
 They include Lilley Bottom, which is featured on one of the cycle routes here.

 Here are the notes.
 Giro de Lilley Bottom